Jill Stein: Race relations

 Stein has supported the Great Sioux Nation's opposition to the Dakota Access Pipeline, and in September 2016 joined protesters in North Dakota.
 In 2016, both Stein and her running mate, Ajamu Baraka, faced misdemeanor criminal charges for spray-painting bulldozers at the construction site of the pipeline with "I approve this message" and "decolonization" respectively.

-Space exploration

-In 2012, Vote Smart reported that Stein wanted to "slightly decrease" spending on space exploration.
-She favored maintaining current levels of spending on scientific and medical research.
-In 2016, Stein said NASA funding should be increased, arguing that by halving the military budget, more money could be directed towards "exploring space instead of destroying planet Earth."

-Whistleblowers

-In her 2016 acceptance speech for the Green Party nomination, she called for "end[ing] the war on whistleblowers, and free[ing] the political prisoners ...
-Leonard Peltier, Mumia Abu Jamal, Chelsea Manning, Julian Assange, Edward Snowden, Jeffrey Sterling, and Edward Pinkney".
-She said that she would have Snowden in her Cabinet if elected.
-In an op-ed on the subject of WikiLeaks, Stein argued that Assange was doing what other journalists should be doing but are not, and added that whistleblowers have been increasingly subject to "character assassination" and prosecution during the Obama administration.

 Electoral history

 2004 9th Middlesex District

 In 2004, Stein ran for state representative for the 9th Middlesex District, which included portions of Waltham and Lexington.
 She received 3,911 votes (21.3%) in a three-way race, ahead of the Republican candidate but far behind Democratic incumbent Thomas M. Stanley.

 2005 Lexington Town Meeting

 In 2005, Stein set her sights locally, running for the Lexington Town Meeting, a representative town meeting, the local legislative body in Lexington, Massachusetts.
 Stein was elected to one of seven seats in Precinct 2.
 She finished first of 16 candidates, receiving 539 votes (20.6%).
 Stein was reelected in 2008, finishing second of 13 vying for eight seats.
 Stein resigned during her second term to again run for governor.